tseibel/tseibel.github.io/content/pages/home.md

-Title: Home Page
+Title: Welcome to Pelican!
 Author: tseibel

-Tags: pelican, tutorial
+## Welcome to Pelican

-## Home Page
+Hello!